mozilla/pkipolicy/rootstore/policy.md

 of these requirements according to the timeline defined in section 4.9.1 of the Baseline Requirements.

-CAs MUST provide the appropriate "full CRL" in the [CCADB revocation information field pertaining to certificates issued by the CA][CCADB-Revocation] for each intermediate CA technically capable of issuing server certificates.
+CAs MUST provide the appropriate "full CRL" in the [CCADB revocation information fields pertaining to certificates issued by the CA][CCADB-Revocation] for each intermediate CA technically capable of issuing server certificates.

 ### 6.2 S/MIME ###